What is the Middle of a Love Story?

 Love can hurt by design, but it makes life infinitely more beautiful and memorable.
 It can make us better or worse people, it can empower or damage, but it is always what helps us rebuild.
 It is what gets you to say to a loved one or to yourself that it’s all gonna be ok.

-It is my sincerest hope that when you read the stories here that it will provide you--especially in today's trying times--with a desire to either soldier on, pick yourself up, or begin writing your own story.
+Maybe the stories here will provide you--especially in today's trying times--with a desire to either soldier on, pick yourself up, or begin writing or rewriting your own love story.